DavidSouther/mean-cookbook/pages/01_layout/01_areas/01_root/index.md

 ├── node_modules # Managed by [npm][npm] for server and build dependencies.
 ├── run # Available for db files and other long-term server persistance.
 ├── tmp # Available for PIDs and other short-term server persistence.
 ├── src # The project's source code.
-The only directory whose code can be edited.
+The only directory where code can be edited.
 ├── .coffeelintrc # Project coffee linting rules.
 ├── .jshintrc # Project javascript linting rules.
 ├── .jscsrc # Project javascript code style rules.
 ├── .gitignore # Project git ignores, which includes above directories.
 ├── Gruntfile.coffee # Grunt build configuration (or Gulpfile.js, etc).
 ├── README.md # Project README.
-Should include a brief overview of the project and a quickstart guide, at minimum.
+Should include a brief overview of the project
+        and a quickstart guide, at minimum.
 ├── app.js # Backend entry point to the application, by convention.
 ├── newrelic.js # DevOps configuration.
 ├── bower.json # Configuration for client dependencies.
-└── package.json # Main project configuration, as well as build and server dependencies.
+└── package.json # Main project configuration, as well as build and server
+        dependencies.
 ```

 ## Discussion